Olive Grove

 In November 2009 it was announced that the world's oldest football club, Sheffield F.C., plan to return to its Sheffield roots with an 'iconic' 10,000 capacity stadium 1/4 of a mile away from the original Olive Grove Ground.

-History

-The Need for a Stadium

-Prior to the opening of the ground, Wednesday had used several other sites, including Sheaf House and Bramall Lane, before newly formed rivals Sheffield United took up permanent residence there.
-It was decided that the club should have its own stadium to avoid paying a percentage of gate receipts to the owners of the grounds used.
-Having their own stadium would also make it easier for Wednesday to accommodate their ever-growing fan base.

-Construction

 Olive Grove was situated near Bramall Lane; just south of the city centre next to the railway tracks on Queens Road, on land leased from the Duke of Norfolk.
 However, it was in no fit state to host football matches and over £5,000 had to be spent developing the site.
 Even then, the ground still lacked basic facilities; early on the players even had to get changed at a local pub before matches.